t6george/NESS/README.md

 Arrow Keys - (D-Pad)
 ```
 ## The Name
-I didn't want this to just be another NES emulator ;) so I just titled it a "simulator" instead.
-More conveniently this spells out NESS, which
+I didn't want this to just be another NES emulator ;) so I just titled it after my favorite programming language (and the one I used to build this project), C++.
+Also, NES++ more than just an emulator - it is a competitive gaming environment for retro enthusiasts!
-is the main character in my favorite RPG: [Earthbound](https://en.wikipedia.org/wiki/EarthBound).
-Earthbound is actually for the [Super Nintendo Entertainment System](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System), which is my favorite console
-of all time, due to its vast library of genuinely awesome games.

-That being said, I should probably get started on a Super Nintendo Emulator.
+My journey in emulation began in Summer 2018, when I built a [Chip8 Interpreter](https://github.com/t6george/Chip8Emulator), but my interests in retro tech began in my pre-teen years.
+At this point, I may as well get started on a Super Nintendo Emulator.
 However, the 8-bit NES proved to be quite a challenging project -
 I can only imagine the hardware quirks, volume of instructions, and graphical rendering that goes behind the 16-bit SNES.
 Before I embark on
 this new adventure, there are a couple of aspects of NESS that I would like to improve:
 * Code refactor - in a rush to complete NESS before the school term, there are some aspects of the code which could be encapsulated more effectively.